 How to Appropriately Characterize the BET Area of a Microporous Material

-The Brunauer-Emmett-Teller (BET) method is the methodmost widely used to evaluate the surface area of porousmaterial.
-The BET equation is given by the formula:
+Brunauer-Emmett-Teller (BET) is the most widely used method to evaluate the surface area of porous material.

 The BET equation is applicable for surface area analysis of nonporous, macro-, and mesoporous materials (with sufficiently large pores) and is applied in the relative pressure range P/P0 from 0.05 – 0.3.
-However, this methodis in a strict sense not applicable in the case of microporous adsorbents – a critical appraisal of the BET method is given in various textbooks on porosity measurement [1-4].
-The BET method is based on the assumption that a monolayer, single layer of adsorbate, is formed on the pore walls.
-In materials possessing micropores, it is difficult to differentiate between the monolayer formation process and the micropore filling process that usually occurs at P/P0 below 0.15.
-The application of the BET method is also problematic for estimating the specific surface area of mesoporous molecular sieves of pore widths less than ~4 nm because pore condensation is observed at pressures very close to the pressure range where mono layer-multi-layer formation occurs on the pore walls.
-This may lead to a significant overestimation of the monolayer capacity.
+However, this method is, in a strict sense, not applicable in the case of microporous adsorbents – a critical appraisal of the BET method is given in various textbooks on porosity measurement.

 Get the document

 To receive this document please enter your email below.